 This course is an overview of the predominant food and nutrition issues that affect the public health of developed countries, specifically the United States.
-Topics include national nutrition and dietary guidelines, dietary assessment, specific dietary issues among populations, food safety, food insecurity, and current topics in public health nutrition.
+Topics include national nutrition and dietary guidelines, dietary assessment, macronutrients, micronutrients, prevention of chronic diseases, foods afety and sustainability, food insecurity, and current topics in public health nutrition.
 Dietary issues will be presented using a life cycle approach, in which the issues are introduced and developed within the framework of a specific age categories.